UniRank: End-to-End Domain-Specific Reranking of Hybrid Text-Image Candidates: Experiments

 \section{Experiments}

-In this section, we evaluate \textsc{UniRank} on two domain-specific multimodal retrieval tasks, including scientific literature retrieval and design patent search, where the reranking candidate set contains \emph{hybrid} text-image items.
-Our evaluation is designed to answer the following research questions:
+In this section, we evaluate \textsc{UniRank} on two domain-specific multimodal retrieval tasks, including scientific literature retrieval and design patent search, where the reranking candidate set contains \emph{hybrid} text-image items.\footnote{Code is available at \url{https://github.com/CMACH508/UniRank}} Our evaluation is designed to answer the following research questions:

 \begin{itemize} \item \textbf{RQ1 (Effectiveness in domain-specific hybrid reranking).} Does \textsc{UniRank} achieve better reranking performance than strong text-only and VLM-based multimodal baselines in domain-specific settings with hybrid text-image candidates?